lrnv/Copulas.jl/docs/src/index.md

 ## Cite this work

-Please use the following bibtex if you want to cite this work:
+Please use the following BibTeX if you want to cite this work:

 ```bibtex
 @software{oskar_laverny_2023_10084669,